-Meant to be more than just

-"work for credit, Emory's
+Meant to be more than just "work for credit, Emory's Externships office aims to offer a learning experience, and student support.

-Externship Program aims to

-provide a strong foundation for

-students' legal careers.

 Approved by the American Bar Association (ABA), Externships require students to take companion courses as well as fieldwork components to supplement the learning experience.